Screen Flow Template

 About the Screen Flow Template

 Screen flows (also known as “wireflows”) are a combination of wireframes and flowcharts.
 The end-to-end flow maps out what users see on each screen and how it impacts their decision-making process through your product or service.
 With that information in hand, you can explain better the decisions you’ve made regarding your interaction design.

 Keep reading to learn more about screen flows.

-What is a Screen Flow
+What is a Screen Flow?

 A screen flow (or wireflow) brings together a multi-screen layout, connected like a flowchart to map out a customer’s decision-making points and movements from start to end.